Vanessa Guzmán

-Vanessa Guzmán Niebla (born April 19, 1976, in Mexico City, Mexico), is a Mexican actress and model.
+Vanessa Guzmán Niebla (born October 19, 1976 in Mexico City) is a Mexican actress, model and beauty pageant titleholder.
 She was Nuestra Belleza México in 1995, and represented her country in the 1996 Miss Universe pageant.

 Biography

-Vanessa Guzmán was born in Mexico City, Mexico, and at age 4 moved with her family to Ciudad Juarez, Chihuahua, Mexico.
-In 1995, she competed for the title of Nuestra Belleza Chihuahua (Miss Chihuahua), title which she ended winning.
+Vanessa Guzmán was born in Mexico City, Mexico, and at age 4 moved with her family to Ciudad Juárez, Chihuahua, Mexico.
+In 1995, she competed for the title of Nuestra Belleza Chihuahua (Miss Chihuahua), a title which she ended winning.
 After having won such title, she competed in Mexico's national beauty pageant Nuestra Belleza México; she was crowned Miss Mexico and went on to represent her country in Miss Universe 1996.
 She made the top six in the pageant and placed 5th overall.
 Just a short time after having returned from competing for the title, she received several offers to star in a number of television programs.
 She accepted the offer to co-host Al Ritmo de la Noche, alongside Jorge Ortiz de Pinedo.